 Let’s see how you can create a User Registration Form for your website in 5 simple steps –

-1. Create a Page or Popup in Elementor
+1. Create a Page or Popup using Elementor

 Create a WordPress page and edit it with Elementor or you may create a popup using Elementor’s theme builder.
 Then you need drag and drop Elementor Pro’s default form widget to your section layout.